-Since that time, I have handled approximately 30 appeals in the Tennessee Court of Criminal Appeals.
-With the exception of two unrelated appellate cases where I successfully defended a trial court's termination of parental rights and another trial court's decision to quiet title in my client's favor, all of my appellate cases have involved a variation of criminal matters, including direct appeals from a conviction, probation violations, and post-conviction appeals.
+Since that time, I have handled approximately 34 appeals in the Tennessee Court of Criminal Appeals.
+With the exception of the one appeal where I successfully defended the trial court's termination of parental rights, all of my appellate cases have involved a variation of criminal matters, including direct appeals from a conviction and probation violations and post-conviction appeals.
 In one appellate court case, the Tennessee Court of Criminal Appeals appointed me to represent a client regarding his post-conviction DNA petition.
 The Tennessee Court of Criminal Appeals appointed me to represent an indigent client regarding his petition for a writ of error coram nobis regarding his 1991 conviction for first degree murder.
 A non-exclusive list of cases I have handled on appeal follows: